From Lady Mary’s Maid to serial killer

 JF: I start a new job on Monday, so to say.
 I am doing a two-part drama for ITV called Dark Angel.
 I am playing Mary Ann Cotton, who is a real woman who lived in the Victorian era.
 She was the first female serial killer in Britain.
 She poisoned 17 people.
 So I am going on to be a poisoner next.
 I am going to change direction and do something completely different.

-You are going from someone who was accused of murder to someone who commits murder.
+You are going from someone who was accused of murder to someone who does commit murder.

 JF: Yes, again and again.
 She is quite a complex character, so it is going to be challenging and a nice change.